tkaden4/karat/SPEC.md

 these features is the basis for the 16-bit address range.
 By "overwork", I mean using more RAM than necessary.
-A 32 bit address space requires 4GB of virtual memory, and
+A 32 bit address space requires 4GB of virtual memory, and it would cause severe thrashing to allocate that much memory directly.

 ## I/O Ports and Plugins
 I/O ports act as the connecting bridge between the central